Yankees-Red Sox ppd after 3 NY pitchers test COVID positive

 This was the eighth COVID-related postponement this season but the first in nearly three months.
 Also put off were a three-game series that had the New York Mets at Washington from April 1-4, and Atlanta's game at the Nationals on April 5, two Minnesota at Los Angeles Angels games on April 17-18 and a Twins at Oakland game on April 19.

-There were 45 regular-season games postponed for virus-related reasons last year but just two were not made up, between St. Louis and Detroit.
+There were 45 regular-season games postponed for virus-related reasons during last year's pandemic-shortened season but just two were not made up, between St. Louis and Detroit.

-New York, fourth in the AL East at a disappointing 46-43, was among the first MLB teams to reach the 85% vaccination threshold to lessen coronavirus protocols such as dropping mask use in dugouts and bullpens.
+New York, fourth in the AL East at a disappointing 46-43, was among the first MLB teams to reach the 85% vaccination threshold that triggers a lessening of coronavirus protocols such as dropping mask use in dugouts and bullpens.

 MLB said in its last announcement June 25 that 23 of it 30 teams had reached 85% vaccinations among tier 1 individuals such as players and on-field staff.
 The Red Sox were not among them.